Rama-AlJufout/Capstone-Project/README.md

 ## Challenges and Solutions

-* **Maintaining consistent styling:** Created a global CSS file and used semantic HTML tags
+* **Maintaining consistent styling:** Created a global CSS for each Model and it contain all the style for HTML pages.
-* **Managing multiple models with CRUD:** Structured Django views, forms, and templates carefully for data handling
+* **Managing multiple models with CRUD:** Structured Django views, forms, and templates carefully for data handling.
-* **User authentication & access control:** Configured Django’s login_required decorators and redirect logic
+* **User authentication & access control:** Configured Django’s login_required decorators and redirect logic.

 ---

 ## Future Features / Stretch Goals

-* Add `HealthMetric` model for tracking weight, blood pressure, heart rate, and sleep hours
+* Add `HealthMetric` model for tracking weight, blood pressure, heart rate, and sleep hours.
-* Implement reminders for daily habits
+* Implement reminders for daily habits.
-* Set and track personal health goals
+* Set and track personal health goals.
-* Support image or file uploads (profile pictures, meal photos)
+* Support image or file uploads meal photos.
-* Advanced analytics and charts for activity, nutrition, and health trends
+* Advanced analytics and charts for activity, nutrition, and health trends.
-* Push notifications for reminders
+* Push notifications for reminders.
-* Unit tests for models and views
+* Unit tests for models and views.

 ---